TanishValesha/Complaint_Management_App/README.md

 password - 12345678
 ```

-/admin -> Admin Dashboard
+/admin -> Admin Dashboard <br />
-Here, admin can update the status of the complaints which are submitted by users.
+Here, admin can update the status of the complaints which are submitted by users. <br />
 Whenever, the admin marks an complaint as "Resolved" a mail is send to user who has submitted that complaint regarding the status of the complaint